daniel-koehn/DENISE-Black-Edition/README.md

 2D time-domain isotropic (visco)elastic finite-difference modeling and full waveform inversion (FWI) code for P/SV-waves, which I developed together with André Kurzmann, Denise De Nil and Thomas Bohlen.

-Since then the code has been extended by Lisa Groos, Sven Heider, Martin Schäfer and Linbin Zhang.
+Since then the code has been extended by Lisa Groos, Sven Heider, Martin Schäfer, Linbin Zhang and Daniel Wehner.

 Manual available at: